 |800 shots per battery charge||700 shots per battery charge|

 |148 x 111 x 74 mm, 860 g||124 x 98 x 76 mm, 430 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 7D and the Nikon D3300?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 7D vs Nikon D3300

 The physical size and weight of the Canon 7D and the Nikon D3300 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (26 percent) than the Canon 7D.
 Moreover, the D3300 is substantially lighter (50 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the D3300 does not feature any corresponding weather-sealing.